mateusmedeiros/sinatra-bootstrap/README.md

 #### Non-bundler

-If you don't use bundler (like me):
+If you don't use bundler:

 ```bash
 gem install sinatra-bootstrap